-When we think “beach safety,” we usually think of swimming accidents — diving into too shallow water, getting caught in riptides or receiving a beating in heavy waves.
+Now that beaches in San Diego are open again, it is important to keep some safety tips in mind.
+When we think “beach safety,” we usually think of swimming accidents — diving in too shallow water, getting caught in riptides or receiving a beating in heavy waves.
 But there are other threats at the beach that can turn a fun day outdoors into a less fun visit to the local emergency room.

-Jellyfish, heat exhaustion and getting clobbered by a surfboard or a badly aimed Frisbee are just a few other complaints that are received in the emergency room.
-But planning ahead and keeping a sharp eye can prevent such mishaps.
+Jellyfish, bad falls from a surfboard, and head or joint injuries sustained during beach games are just a few other complaints that are received in the emergency room.
+Knowing your limits, being responsible and keeping a sharp eye can prevent such mishaps.